-Remaining life of existing equipment is assumed to be 4 years.87
+Remaining life of existing equipment is assumed to be 4 years.84

-Time of Sale: The incremental cost for this measure is assumed to be \$40 for a ENERGY STAR unit.88
+Time of Sale: The incremental cost for this measure is assumed to be \$40 for a CEER Tier 1 or ENERGY STAR unit and \$100 for a CEE Tier 2 unit.85

 Early Replacement: The measure cost is the full cost of removing the existing unit and installing a new one.
 The actual program cost should be used.
-If unavailable assume \$448 for ENERGY STAR unit.89
+If unavailable assume \$448 for CEE Tier 1 or ENERGY STAR unit and \$508 for CEE Tier 2 unit.86

-The avoided replacement cost (after 4 years) of a baseline replacement unit is \$432.90 This cost should be discounted to present value using the nominal societal discount rate.
+The avoided replacement cost (after 4 years) of a baseline replacement unit is \$432.87 This cost should be discounted to present value using the nominal societal discount rate.

-The coincidence factor for this measure is assumed to be 0.3.91
+The coincidence factor for this measure is assumed to be 0.3.88